 Graduate Diploma in Mining Law, Finance, and Sustainability

-Please see our Graduate Admissions page to apply and for admission requirement details.
+Please see our Graduate Admissions page to apply and for details of admission requirements.

 Four compulsory courses:

-- Mining Finance & Sustainability Speaker Series (offered in Winter)
+- Mining Finance Speaker Series (online from Fall 2019 onwards; in class Winter 2020)

-One core course in a field related to sustainability, chosen from among the following:
+One course in a field related to sustainability, chosen from among the following:

 - Aboriginal Law